ElektraInitiative/PermaplanT/doc/decisions/database_structure.md

 ```

-Each of these entities can have their own properties.
+Each of these entities can have their own attributes.
 E.g., a variety under a specie can have different height than the specie that it belongs to.

 The challenge is to define the structure of the database in a way that the data